Accessibility Menu

 David Pace 10:58

 That’s a Tongan word.
-I didn’t know.
+I didn’t know that.

 Susan Sample 10:59